ElektraInitiative/libelektra/doc/tutorials/notifications.md

 ### How-To: Reload KDB when Elektra's configuration has changed

-This section shows how the notification feature can be used to reload an application's KDB instance when Elektra's configuration has changed.
+This section shows how the notification feature is used to reload an application's KDB instance when Elektra's configuration has changed.
 This enables applications to apply changes to mount points or globally mounted plugins without restarting.